Sun Sept 27th, 2020, 0600-1800

 Taft Lodge to Gleason Brook, SOBO LT mile 89.4

 I sleep surprisingly well in the lodge, despite the comings and goings of my fellow occupants throughout the night.
-The door latch gives everyone a fit, making a lot of unnecessary noise.
-We should set an alarm for everyone to go pee at once.
-Several get up at 5 am, including myself, all hopeful to see a sunrise from the highest point in Vermont.
+The ancient door latch gave everyone a fit, making a lot of unnecessary noise.
+We should have set an alarm for everyone to go pee at once.
+Several got up at 5 am, including myself, all hopeful to see a sunrise from the highest point in Vermont.
 I set off in the dark up the steep, rocky flanks of Mt.
 Mansfield.
-My headlamp beam is distorted by mist and I struggle to find handholds and footholds on the slippery rock ledges.
-I feel like a mountaineer, hauling myself and pack up the side of a Himalayan peak, except that I’m stripped down to my shirt and skirt already.
-It’s unseasonably warm still, even at 4,000′.
+My headlamp beam was distorted by fog and I struggled to find my grip on the slippery rock ledges.
+I felt like a mountaineer, hauling myself and pack up the side of a Himalayan peak.
+Except that I was stripped down to my shirt and skirt, it’s was so unseasonably warm, even at 4,000′.

-A gray dawn is just breaking when I reach the ‘chin’ highpoint at 4,324′.
-This feature is so named because the profile of the mountain is said to resemble a face…apparently with an underbite.
-I’m surprised to find about 15 people huddled at the top, expectantly peering towards the east.
-The wind and mist make for an uncomfortable waiting room, so I’m inclined to keep moving.
-The views from the top are spectacular…but not today.
-This is the kind of fog that’s going to stick around for awhile, I can just tell.
-I put on my alpaca fleece to cut the chill and continue on.
+A gray dawn was just breaking when I reached the ‘chin’ highpoint at 4,324′.
+This feature was so named because the profile of the mountain was thought to resemble a face…apparently with a severe under-bite.
+I was surprised to find about 15 people huddled at the top, expectantly peering towards the east.
+The wind and mist made for an uncomfortable waiting room, so I was inclined to keep moving.
+The views from the top were spectacular…but not this day.
+I could tell this was the kind of fog that was going to stick around for awhile.
+I put on my alpaca fleece to cut the chill and continued on.

-The trail skirts along the ridge, mostly over ridged rock and past stunted spruce and tundra.
+The trail traversed the ridge, mostly over rock and past stunted spruce and tundra.
 Numerous signs warn of disturbing the fragile sub-arctic alpine ecosystem.
-It’s a really neat area, too bad the weather’s not more conducive to enjoying it.
-I pass the toll road and visitors center.
-No one’s around…either I’m too early or it’s closed due to COVID.
+It was a really neat area, too bad the weather wasn’t more conducive to enjoying it.
+I passed the toll road and visitors center.
+No one was around…either I was too early or it was closed due to COVID.

-With our Mansfield tour nearly concluded, the mountain throws a series of ladders and boulder scrambles our way, for one last hurrah!
-This is one of the most technical sections of the LT, making it difficult to bring along a companion dog.
+With my Mansfield tour nearly concluded, the mountain threw a series of ladders and boulder scrambles my way, for one last hurrah!
+This was one of the most technical sections of the LT, which would make it difficult to bring along a companion dog.
 Get ready to carry Fido if you go this route.

-As we drop in elevation, the fog clears and we can see across to the valleys below.
-The sun even peaks through at times.
-We set off across a ridge, which leads us to more smaller peaks and ridges.
-Hours later, I look back at Mansfield from Puffer Shelter.
-The forehead and nose are finally below the clouds but the chin is still encased.
-Good thing we didn’t wait for the fog to burn off.
+As we dropped in elevation, the fog cleared and we could see across the valleys below.
+The sun even peaked through at times.
+We traversed another ridge, which led us to more smaller peaks and ridges.
+Hours later, I looked back at Mansfield from Puffer Shelter.
+The forehead and nose were finally below the clouds but the chin was still encased.
+Good thing I didn’t wait for the fog to burn off.

-I finally come to the creek.
-It’s down to just a dribble but it will do.
-The water takes forever to collect and I guzzle it as it passes through my filter.
-It’s 3 pm and we’re nearing 20 miles.
-We’ve come to a big gap (lowest point on the trail) and road walk.
+I finally came to the creek, which was down to just a dribble but it would do just fine.
+The water took awhile to collect and I guzzled it as it passed through my filter.
+It was 3 pm and I was nearing 20 miles.
+I’d come to a big gap (lowest point on the trail) and road walk.
 I’ve been looking forward to this easy finish all day, especially since much of the morning was so rugged.

-At the Winooski River pedestrian bridge, there’s a perfect beach and swimming hole.
-The sun’s out…it’s time for a dunk!
-Once again, I ponder the late season conditions and also how the day started.
+At the Winooski River pedestrian bridge, there was a perfect beach and swimming hole.
+The sun was out so it was time for a dunk!
+Once again, I marveled at the late season conditions and also how the day had started.
 From the highest to lowest points on the trail and chilly fog to blazing sun.
-The water’s cold but pleasant.
-I go in fully dressed, since my hiking clothes need a rinse too.
-All the sweat washes away and man do I feel refreshed.
-It’s 3 more miles to our planned campsite, just the right amount to let our clothes dry as we walk.
-It’s like we planned these perfect conditions and their timing.
+The water was cold but pleasant.
+I went in fully dressed, since my hiking clothes need a rinse too.
+All the sweat washed away and man did I feel refreshed.
+It was 3 more miles to our planned campsite, just the right amount to let my clothes dry as I walked.
+It was almost like I planned it!

-But then…my feet hurt after just a couple hundred feet on the pavement of Rt 2.
-Luckily the trail is re-routed through privately owned fields along the river.
-Notes say to skip this longer, less direct route and just walk the road.
-But I say let’s do this, Te Araroa style!
-It’s been awhile since all the farm walking in New Zealand.
-Passing through the fields and over the styles brings back so many good memories.
-We even pass some mobile chicken and turkey coops.
-Seeing the birds range about makes me so happy.
-I’m tempted to give chase but the pens are closely guarded by big white Pyrenees dogs.
-They watch me particularly closely, as if they know what a threat I am to domestic fowl…smart dogs.
+Unfortunately my feet started hurting after just a couple hundred feet on the pavement of Rt 2.
+Luckily the trail was re-routed through privately owned fields along the river.
+Notes said to skip this longer, less direct route and just walk the road.
+But I said, let’s do this, Te Araroa style!
+It had been awhile since all the farm walking in New Zealand.
+Passing through the fields and over the styles brought back so many good memories.
+I even passed some mobile chicken and turkey coops.
+Seeing the birds range about made me so happy.
+I was tempted to give chase but the pens were closely guarded by big white Pyrenees dogs.
+They watched me particularly close, as if they knew what a threat I am to domestic fowl…smart dogs!

-We leave the fields and river, heading up a trailhead at Camels Hump State Park…the largest park in Vermont the sign informs us.
-After some brief but painful uphill, we come to a creek and the perfect tent sites.
-I settle in quickly for a much-deserved dinner and sleep.
-What a long and diverse day it’s been!
+We left the fields and river, heading up to a trailhead at Camels Hump State Park…the largest park in Vermont, the sign stated.
+After some brief but painful uphill, we came to a creek and the perfect tent sites.
+I settled in quickly for a much-deserved dinner and sleep.
+What a long and diverse day!